Michael-Nyawade/Michael-Nyawade.github.io/README.md

 ## Features

 - Responsive design for desktop and mobile
-- Dark and light theme toggle (in progress)
+- Dark and light theme toggle
 - Clean, modern UI with smooth navigation

 ---